MicrosoftDocs/Devices-docs/surface/surface-enterprise-management-mode.md

 You can also [Use Microsoft Endpoint Configuration Manager to manage devices with SEMM](use-system-center-configuration-manager-to-manage-devices-with-semm.md).

 As an alternative to SEMM, newer Surface devices support remote management of a subset of firmware settings via Microsoft Intune.
-For more information,see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).
+For more information, see [Manage DFCI on Surface devices](surface-manage-dfci-guide.md).

 ## Supported devices